Rich Hinton: White Sox, take three

 Once again, Hinton found himself in the White Sox organization, and for the first time he would get an extended chance at the majors.
 He responded by having his best season in 1978, pitching in 29 games, starting four, and pitching a pair of complete games, the only ones of his career.
 He also picked up his first major league save on June 3 against the Kansas City Royals in support of Ken Kravec.
 His ERA of 4.02 was also his best since 1972.

 Final season

 Hinton made his 1979 major league debut in May, but he wasn't nearly as effective as he'd been the previous year.
 His ERA with the White Sox went up by two full runs, to 6.04, although he did pick up two more saves.
 In July, he was traded to the Seattle Mariners for the also-struggling Juan Bernhardt, who would not play in the majors again.
 Hinton pitched little better for Seattle, finishing the season with a 1–4 record and a 5.86 ERA.
 He never pitched in the majors again.

-Personal life
+Death

-Hinton is now living in Sarasota with his wife, ex-European model Rita Hinton, and six children.
-He works as a Green Builder.
-His son Robert pitched in the minor leagues from 2004 until 2013.
+Hinton died on August 7, 2025, at the age of 78.